-Response

-BIT Question YES NO NA Explain answer as needed

-B1 POC Are there expected periods of time where

-the application will be unavailable for use?

-B2 DC If you have agents or scripts executing on

-servers of hosted applications what are the

-procedures for reviewing the security of

-these scripts or agents?
+Response BIT Question YES NO NA Explain answer as needed B1 POC Are there expected periods of time where the application will be unavailable for use?
+B2 DC If you have agents or scripts executing on servers of hosted applications what are the procedures for reviewing the security of these scripts or agents?

-В3 DC What are the procedures and policies used

-to control access to your servers?
-How are

-audit logs maintained?

-B4 DC Do you have a formal disaster recovery

-DEV plan?
-Please explain what actions will be

-POC taken to recover from a disaster.
-Are warm

-TEL or hot backups available?
-What are the

-Recovery Time Objectives and Recovery

-Point Objectives?

-B5 DC Explain your tenant architecture and how

-tenant data is kept separately?

-В6 DC What are your data backup policies and

-procedures?
-How frequently are your

-backup procedures verified?

-B7 DC If any cloud services are provided by a third-

-DEV party, do you have contractual

-TEL requirements with them dealing with:

-Security for their I/T systems;

-Staff vetting;

-Staff security training?

-a.
-If yes, summarize the contractual

-requirements.

-b.
-If yes, how do you evaluate the third-

-mouth/o adhayayaa ta tha aaytyaatyal

-party's adherence to the contractual

-requirements?

-B8 DC If your application is hosted by you or a

-third party, are all costs for your software

-licenses in addition to third-party software

-(i.e. MS-SQL, MS Office, and Oracle)

-included in your cost proposal?
-If so, will

-you provide copies of the licenses with a

-line-item list of their proposed costs before

-they are finalized?

-B9 DC a.
-Do you use a security checklist when

-standing up any outward facing

-system?

-b.
-Do you test after the system was stood

-up to make sure everything in the

-checklist was correctly set?

-B10 DC How do you secure Internet of Things (IoT)

-devices on your network?

-B11 DC Do you use Content Threat Removal to

-TEL extract and transform data?

-B12 DC Does your company have an endpoint

-' ' '

-TEL security auditing processes?

-B14 TEL How do you perform analysis against the

-network traffic being transmitted or

-received by your application, systems, or

-data center?
-What benchmarks do you

-maintain and monitor your systems against

-for network usage and performance?
-What

-process(es) or product(s) do you use to

-complete this analysis, and what results or

-process(es) can you share?

-B15 TEL How do you monitor your application,

-systems, and data center for security

-events, incidents, or information?
-What

-process(es) and/or product(s) do you use to

-complete this analysis, and what results or

-process(es) can you share?

-B16 DC

-TEL What anti-malware product(s) do you use?
+DC Milest and the anneal many markets and the B3 DC What are the procedures and policies used to control access to your servers?
+How are audit logs maintained?
+B4 DC Do you have a formal disaster recovery plan?
+Please DEV explain what actions will be taken to recover from a POC disaster.
+Are warm or hot backups available?
+What TEL are the Recovery Time Objectives and Recovery Point Objectives?
+B5 DC Explain your tenant architecture and how tenant data is kept separately?
+B6 DC What are your data backup policies and procedures?
+How frequently are your backup procedures verified?
+B7 DC If any cloud services are provided by a third-party, DEV do you have contractual requirements with them TEL dealing with: Security for their I/T systems; Staff vetting; Staff security training? a.
+If yes, summarize the contractual requirements. b.
+If yes, how do you evaluate the third-party's adherence to the contractual requirements?
+B8 DC If your application is hosted by you or a third party, 00 DC are all costs for your software licenses in addition to third-party software (i.e. MS-SQL, MS Office, and Oracle) included in your cost proposal?
+If so, will you provide copies of the licenses with a line-item list of their proposed costs before they are finalized?
+B9 DC D9 DC a.
+Do you use a security checklist when standing up any outward facing system? b.
+Do you test after the system was stood up to make sure everything in the checklist was correctly set?
+B10 DC How do you secure Internet of Things (IoT) devices on your network?
+B11 DC Do you use Content Threat Removal to extract and TEL transform data?
+B12 DC Does your company have an endpoint detection and TEL response policy?
+B13 DC Does your company have any real-time security TEL auditing processes?
+B14 TEL How do you perform analysis against the network traffic being transmitted or received by your application, systems, or data center?
+What benchmarks do you maintain and monitor your systems against for network usage and performance?
+What process(es) or product(s) do you use to complete this analysis, and what results or process(es) can you share?
+B15 TEL How do you monitor your application, systems, and data center for security events, incidents, or information?
+What process(es) and/or product(s) do you use to complete this analysis, and what results or process(es) can you share?
+B16 DC What anti-malware product(s) do you use? · · · · · · · ·

-B17 DC What is your process to implement new

-TEL vendor patches as they are released and

-what is the average time it takes to deploy
+TEL B17 DC What is your process to implement new vendor TEL patches as they are released and what is the average time it takes to deploy a patch?

-a patch?

 B18 DC Have you ever had a data breach?
-If so,

-TEL provide information on the breach.

-B19 POC Is there a strategy for mitigating unplanned

-disruptions and what is it?

-B20 DC What is your process for ensuring the

-TEL software on your IoT devices that are

-connected to your system, either

-permanently or intermittently, is

-maintained and updated?

-B21 POC Will the State of South Dakota own the data

-created in your hosting environment?

-B22 DEV What are your record destruction

-scheduling capabilities?
+If so, provide TEL information on the breach.
+B19 POC Is there a strategy for mitigating unplanned disruptions and what is it?
+B20 DC What is your process for ensuring the software on TEL your IoT devices that are connected to your system, either permanently or intermittently, is maintained and updated?
+B21 POC Will the State of South Dakota own the data created in your hosting environment?
+B22 DEV What are your record destruction scheduling capabilities?